Crash Course in illustration

 How to stay focused and avoid procrastination

-Procrastination can be a hard beast to beat, unless you stay on top if it.
-A few techniques I use to try and overcome procrastination is to set myself small goals to work towards when I am working on an illustration or project, Firstly I try and gage how long the illustration will take, depending on it’s complexity and detail, and set goals and time limits.
+Procrastination can be a hard beast to beat unless you stay on top of it.
+A few techniques I use to try and overcome procrastination is to set myself small goals to work towards when I am working on an illustration or project, Firstly I try and gauge how long the illustration will take, depending on its complexity and detail, and set goals and time limits.

-I try and focus on one task at a time, there is no point multi tasking as you’re more likely to not to be so efficient.
-When I concentrate on one task at a time, I give that task my full attention, and I have found myself to be more focused, which has lead to less procrastination.
+I try and focus on one task at a time, there is no point multi-tasking as you’re more likely to not to be so efficient.
+When I concentrate on one task at a time, I give that task my full attention, and I have found myself to be more focused, which has to lead to less procrastination.

 I also listen to music while I am in the zone especially when I am extremely busy, this cancels out all the other noise in the background.
 I listen to 6 Music from 10 -1 and certain Spotify playlists, which can be mood dependent.

 I keep sketchbooks and write notes of ideas, and collect imagery, I use those ideas and collections for illustrations and personal projects I want to create, it’s always a good idea to be pushing your ideas.
 My daily journal is an ideas book, I write down 10 ideas a day, some of these can be serious ideas which I think might make a good illustration for my portfolio or a project, or the idea can just be a fun idea and totally pointless, the process is to be continually thinking up ideas and to think of yourself as an ideas machine, flowing and constant, where you are always thinking of ideas and solutions.
 This is useful when you’re working on commercial work, where you will have to come up with a concept and ideas to fulfil a client brief.

 I fill my social life with Museums, Exhibitions, design Talks, and Work Shops, You never know what you might learn or who you might meet and talk to,